Chang052052/rag-study-assistant/README.md

 ### Setup
 - Data: a subset of the Complex Analysis PDFs in `docs/`
-- Query set: 3 exam-style questions (from the Evaluation Questions section)
+- Query set: 3 exam-style questions (Q3, Q7, Q18) selected from the Evaluation Questions section
-- Output: Top-3 retrieved chunks for each method + a small result table (manual judgement)
+- Output: Top-K retrieved chunks (K = 3 and K = 5) for each method with manual relevance judgement

 ### Experiment Design
 We conduct a small-scale retrieval experiment focusing on evidence recall rather than generation quality.